SUNW4VE/ChromaFire/README.md

 Usage:
 ------------------------------------------------------------------
 - Download and unzip the latest release.
-- Customize the CF_config.txt file if necessary.
+- Customize the "CF_config.txt" file if necessary.
-- Launch ChromaFire.exe
+- Launch "ChromaFire.exe".
 - When detection is active, ChromaFire repeatedly scans the center of your screen.
 It sends a click whenever that pixel is a close enough shade of red.